-The K Club is designed to help junior faculty prepare NIH Career Development Awards (K Series).
-The program is offered three times per year to coincide with NIH K application submission deadlines, and consists of structured reviews and feedback on grant applications by experienced faculty.
+The Early Career Grant Programs (formerly known as the K Club and Path to Independence Programs) are designed to help junior faculty prepare NIH Career Development Awards (K Series) and prepare their first NIH R01s.
+The program is offered three times per year to coincide with the NIH application submission deadlines, and consists of structured reviews and feedback on grant applications by experienced faculty.

 How to Apply

 Interested junior faculty members must apply to participate.
 Selection for participation will be determined based on grant writing readiness, and preference will be made for faculty members in the School of Medicine.
-Upon application, applicants must provide a completed Memorandum of Understanding (MOU) signed by both the applicant and his or her Department Chair OR Division Chief.
+Applicants must provide a completed Memorandum of Understanding (MOU) signed by both the applicant and his or her Mentor.
 Additionally, applicants must provide a brief summary of their proposal and a draft of their Specific Aims Page.
 Late applications will not be considered.

 Below is a general outline of the program schedule.
 At the close of each registration period, participants will be contacted about scheduling the exact dates for their specific workshops.
 The program is time intensive; applicants should preemptively lighten their schedule to allow ample time for writing a successful grant application.